Answer to Question #11307 Submitted to "Ask the Experts"

 I do believe I was overexamined.
 There is nothing I can do now, but I am worried about the 18 mSv exposure and getting cancer.
 Could you help me understand this?

 Thank you for your question to the Health Physics Society Ask The Experts.
 Any increase in your cancer risk is minimal if it exists at all.
-The Health Physics Society's position statement on radiation risk states:
+The Health Physics Society's position statement on radiation risk states that "below levels of about 100 mSv above background from all sources combined, the observed radiation effects in people are not statistically different from zero."
+In other words, the risk, if it exists, is too small to be seen.

 This is similar to the American Association of Physicists in Medicine's position on radiation risks from medical imaging procedures: